How Student Loan Interest Works

 $147.04 to principal ($188.71 – $41.67)

-If the borrower continues making monthly payments of $188.71, the loan will be paid off in only five years with total interest paid of $1,322.76.
+If the borrower continues making monthly payments of $188.71, the loan will be paid off in only five years with a total interest of $1,322.76.

 How to Reduce the Total Interest Paid on Your Student Loans